Arteche

-Arteche (IPA: [arˈtɛtʃe]), officially the Municipality of Arteche (Bungto han Arteche; Bayan ng Arteche), is a 3rd class municipality in the province of Eastern Samar, Philippines.
+Arteche (IPA: [arˈtɛtʃe]), officially the Municipality of Arteche (Bungto han Arteche; Bayan ng Arteche), is a municipality in the province of Eastern Samar, Philippines.
 According to the 2020 census, it has a population of 16,360 people.

-In the southeast, it is bounded by Oras, to the south by San Policarpo.
-To the north, it is bounded by Pacific Ocean and in the north-west by Lapinig.
+In the southeast, it is bounded by San Policarpo, to the south by Oras.
+To the north, it is bounded by Pacific Ocean and in the north-west by Lapinig, and a neighbor of Maslog.

 History

 Arteche was created in 1950 from the barrios of San Ramon, Carapdapan, Beri, Tangbo, Catumsan, Bego, Concepcion, Casidman, Tawagan, and Tibalawon of the Municipality of Oras.

 Geography

 Barangays

 Arteche is politically subdivided into 20 barangays.
+Each barangay consists of puroks and some have sitios.